-This is often a hereditary condition that can progress over many years, whereby the finger/s curl into a bent position and are unable to be straightened.
-It can vary in severity but can cause significant functional limitations as the filter becomes contracted.
+Dupuytren’s is thought to be a hereditary condition that can progress over many years, causing the finger/s to curl into a bent position.
+It can vary in severity but may cause significant functional limitations as the filter becomes contracted.
 When it first appears it looks like a small nodule in the palm but can progress to a thick cord.
 Gradually the cord causes the affected fingers to bend towards the palm.

-Dupuytren’s contracture is initially characterised by firm lumps/nodules/cords within the palm of the hand that can progressively worsen.
+Dupuytren’s contracture is initially characterised by firm lumps/nodules/cords in the palm of the hand that can progressively worsen.
 Often when this condition progresses, surgery is required and hand therapy is imperative to ensure you regain full use of your hand post-operatively.